How Massage Therapy Can Help You

 Neck and shoulder stiffness

-Low back pain and sciatic-like discomfort
+Low back pain & sciatic discomfort

-Stress and trouble sleeping
+Stress and sleep issues

 Repetitive strain injuries (RSIs)